leonardoce/leonardoce.github.io/content/post/2014-03-03-users-dao-intermezzo.markdown

 <!--more-->

-This may look strange (and do look strange) to non-smalltalkers but this [wonderful post][image-based-persistence] explains very well why using your image as a persistence layer isn't a crazy idea.
+This may look strange (and do look strange) to non-smalltalkers but this [wonderful post](http://onsmalltalk.com/simple-image-based-persistence-in-squeak/) explains very well why using your image as a persistence layer isn't a crazy idea.

 For our didactic purpose we can safely use the image.